Sherlock (TV series): Christmas mini-episode (2013)

 BBC One premiered a seven-minute Sherlock mini-episode over the 2013 Christmas period entitled "Many Happy Returns".
 The episode is available via BBC iPlayer, BBC Red Button service, and BBC's YouTube channel, and acts as a prequel to the third series.

-The synopsis for the episode reads "Sherlock has been gone for two years.
+The synopsis for the episode reads, "Sherlock has been gone for two years.
 But someone isn't quite convinced that he's dead."
-The 'someone' turns out to be Anderson, the forensics technician from series one and two, who has lost his job due to his obsessive conviction that Sherlock still lives.
-He had a long-standing mistrust of Sherlock, yet is one of the few people who believes Sherlock is alive, and is seen throughout the episode trying to convince Lestrade.
+That someone turns out to be Anderson, the forensics technician from series one and two, who has lost his job due to his obsessive conviction that Sherlock still lives.
+He had a long-standing mistrust of Sherlock, yet is one of the few people who believe Sherlock is alive, and is seen throughout the episode trying to convince Lestrade.
 Anderson tracks him via various mysterious events, from Tibet to New Delhi to Germany, in which Sherlock seems to be involved and points out that the incidents are getting progressively closer to London.